How to Rid the House of Fleas

 Liquid insecticides can be sprayed from a can, trigger-squeeze bottle, pump sprayer or hose-end sprayer.

 No Pets, No Problems, Right?
 Wrong!

-For some reason fleas are attracted to white, so if you’re wearing white sneakers, socks, slacks or tops, you’ll be more likely to draw to the little parasites onto your clothing if you’re unfortunate enough to be in a flea-infested environment.
+For some reason, fleas are attracted to white, so if you’re wearing white sneakers, socks, slacks or tops, you’ll be more likely to draw the parasites onto your clothing if you’re unfortunate enough to be in a flea-infested environment.

 The Gift That Keeps On Giving